Last updated: November 2nd, 2022

 - MSI 32″ CurvedFull HD RGB LED Non-Glare Super Narrow Bezel (buy here)

 All of these monitors have very narrow bezels making them ideal for a high-end triple monitor setup.
-They all offer huge resolution at (2560px x 1440px) at a 1ms response time and up to a 165hz refresh from the LG and ASUS monitors.
+They all offer huge resolution at (2560px x 1440px) at a 1ms response time, 240hz from the Samsung G7 (as I mentioned a moment ago) and up to a 165hz refresh from the LG and ASUS monitors, which are slightly cheaper than the G7 and very good buys indeed.

 A “Bezel free kit” is an accessory that can be slotted between each of the monitors to eliminate the black gaps (bezels) between screens.
 Essentially, you have the illusion of an ultrawide single monitor rather than 3 separate monitors with visible bezels.
 Bezel-free kits refract light from the edges of each display and blend the two light sources almost seamlessly.

-They’re basically an angled plastic corner, that clips in place.
-This makes the picture between the lenses slightly dimmer than the rest of the display but easily less of a distraction than black bezel gaps!
+They’re basically angled plastic corners, that clip in place between your monitors, and are intended to cover the bezel by slightly bending light around them.
+Clever stuff!
+This makes the picture between the lenses slightly dimmer than the rest of the display but it’s easily less of a distraction than staring at black bezel gaps!

 Monitor Stands and Mounts